cremedelacremetop/cremedelacreme/README.md

                 };
 </script>

-We found the predominant values is still _Everyone_ for all the groups.
+We found the predominant value is still _Everyone_ for all the groups.
 However, this changes when using the datasets with imputations, as presented here:

 - Content Rating, grouped by country and top, possible values for dataset with MFO imputation can be found here: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_group.html)